 This July 20, 1969, photograph of the interior view of the Apollo 11 Lunar Module shows astronaut Edwin E. “Buzz” Aldrin, Jr. during the lunar landing mission.
 The picture was taken by astronaut Neil A. Armstrong, commander, prior to the landing.
 Aldrin was the second American to set foot on the lunar surface.

 By analyzing such parameters as the force applied by key presses and the time interval between them, a new self-powered non-mechanical intelligent keyboard could provide a stronger layer of security for computer users.
 The self-powered device generates electricity when a user’s fingertips contact the multi-layer plastic materials that make up the device.

 Electronics and computer science researchers have helped to develop a new app to share world-class research and to receive the latest research news through a phone or tablet.
 The Software Sustainability Institute, a collaboration between the Universities of Southampton, Oxford, Edinburgh and Manchester, aims to spread the word about its work in promoting greater use of software in research.

-This 20x photo of a caterpillar proleg with circle of gripping hooks in red won 4th Placein the 2013 Nikon Small World Photomicrophotography Competition, which recognizes excellence in photography with the optical microscope.
-It was taken using confocal microscopy and autofluorescence.
+This 10x photo shows a daisy petal with fungal infection and pollen grains, whole mount, unstained.
+It won 10th Place in the 2014 Nikon Small World Photomicrophotography Competition, which recognizes excellence in photography with the optical microscope and was taken using confocal autofluorescence.